 A Question of Value

-We recently surveyed a number of our clients on a variety of topics.
+In 2016, we surveyed a number of our clients on a variety of topics.
 One of the “questions” related to understanding the level of our clients’ perceived value in working with us was: “I receive good value for the fees I pay” – a question that seemed pretty straightforward as we were selecting from the alternatives our consulting firm provided.

 However, upon further consideration, we have come to realize that the concept of perceived value is easy to define, but difficult to measure.
 In order to do so, we also need to know which benefits are being considered and how their value is being measured.